Moesera/semester-project/README.md

 ## Description

-This is my first year semester project.
+This is my first year semester project.<br>
 This is a site for an interactive museum for kids and families.

 ## Built with